 Presented by John Kenny, Big Train Farm

-The sixth annual (2017) spring course for farmers, gardeners, and others interested in the world of soil and plant health and function.
+The eighth annual (2019) spring course for farmers, gardeners, and others interested in the world of soil and plant health and function.
 This course covers foundational and current soil science, crop science, and soil maintenance principles with a focus on organic-farming methodology.

 For Who?
 This material will be accessible and stimulating for any kind of grower from any background (farming, gardening, etc).
 Although the material may be challenging for the beginner it will be presented with an introductory focus.

 Where Abouts?
-NEW LOCATION: Bell Street Chapel, 5 Bell Street Providence RI
+Bell Street Chapel, 5 Bell Street Providence RI

 How Do I Register?
 Please make sure you are available for both days of class before registering.
 They are complementary.
-Then e-mail us (firstname.lastname@example.org) and we will register you for the course!
+Then contact us and we will register you for the course!

 Instructor?
 Classes are led by Big Train Farm owner/manager John Kenny.
 John has over 15 years of experience as an organic farmer as well as an academic background in biology and chemistry.
 John approaches this course with a farmer to farmer/gardner focus.
 All though the course is science-heavy it will be presented in familiar context and analogy.
 For more info on John and the methods of Big Train Farm use this link.